Sundin/sundin.github.io/content/_drafts/se-toolbox.md

 ### Backend/API

 Of the different backend frameworks I have tried out, the one that was fastest to get up and running with have been Django.
 I'm frankly quite impressed by it, and I really like that it already has all the features you normally need already included.
-One newer alternative is FastAPI, but I haven't had the oppurtunity to try that out yet.
+One newer alternative is FastAPI, but I haven't had the opportunity to try that out yet.

 Node.js with Express is also quite fast to get up and running, but not as fast as Django.
 I also always feel like code written in Node.js gets out of hand after a while when building production-scale APIs.
 That might likely be the case for the Python-based Django as well - for large scale applications I prefer to work with a strictly typed programming languages.